GPS Fence Refresher: Taking SpotOn with you this Summer0 comments

 If you want to test it, take your dog outside, and connect via Bluetooth to the collar.
 Now take your dog towards a normally safe area and issue the tones.
 What does your dog do?
 Turns back, right?
 It’s the tones that have trained your dog to turn around.
 This will work no matter where you go.

 If your dog did not turn around, then it’s time to go back and review the initial training video and start training to the tones.
 Target training combined with tones is great for that.
-For a refresher on setting up your fence, view this video.
+Check out this video for a refresher on setting up your fence.

 REVISIT FENCE CREATION